Chapter 3: Internetworking

 Problem: Not All Networks are Directly Connected

 As we have seen, there are many technologies that can be used to build last-mile links or to connect a modest number of nodes together, but how do we build networks of global scale?
 A single Ethernet can interconnect no more than 1024 hosts; a point-to-point link connects only two.
-Wireless networks are limited by the ranges of their radios.
+Wireless networks are limited by the range of their radios.
 To build a global network, we need a way to interconnect these different types of links and multi-access networks.
 The concept of interconnecting different types of networks to build a large, global network is the core idea of the Internet and is often referred to as internetworking.

 We can divide the internetworking problem up into a few subproblems.
 First of all, we need a way to interconnect links.
 Devices that interconnect links of the same type are often called switches, or sometimes Layer 2 (L2) switches.
 These devices are the first topic of this chapter.
 A particularly important class of L2 switches in use today are those used to interconnect Ethernet segments.
 These switches are also sometimes called bridges.